kiminh/Short_video_title_generation/README.md

 6. After obtaining the refined text and frame features, repeat from 2 until you get the ideal results you expect.
 Note: our best model is saved in the checkpoints folder for reference or future use

+7. Save att_src2gen and att_vid2gen as a pickle file from decode_ASR_OCR_cc.py, then use attention_viz.py for attention visualization.